openprocurement/openprocurement.auctions.dgf/docs/source/standard/document.rst

     * `biddingDocuments` - **Bidding Documents**

-      Information for potential suppliers, describing the goals of the contract (e.g. goods and services to be procured), and the bidding process.
+      Information for potential participants, describing the goals of the contract (e.g. goods and services to be sold), and the bidding process.

     * `technicalSpecifications` - **Technical Specifications**